Kaciras/pac-maker/README.md

 pac-maker exports some useful functions that allows you to play with PAC inside your own JavaScript program.

-This package is pure ESM, It cannot be `require()`'d from CommonJS.

 ### `PACDispatcher`

 The [undici](https://github.com/nodejs/undici) dispatcher that dispatch requests based on rule described by the PAC.